istx25/lunchtime/README.md

 I primarily worked on...

-- Overal UI/UX of Lunchtime.
+- Overall UI/UX of Lunchtime.
 - Implementation for all CoreLocation and Geocoding aspects of the app.
 - AutoLayout (both in Interface Builder and in code).
-- The Google Maps (and Apple Maps) integrations (For directions and visualisation).
+- The Google Maps (and Apple Maps) integrations (for directions and visualisation).
 - The Restaurant array randomisation methods.
 - The Realm data models.